-The Illinois minimum wage is $8.25.
-Under the plan, workers age 18 and over would see the wage jump in increments until 2022.
-The plan also includes a tax credit for businesses with 50 employees or fewer.
+The state's minimum wage is $8.25.
+The proposal would raise it incrementally until 2022.
+The plan also includes a tax credit for some small businesses.